bachya/aiowatttime/README.md

 ## Retry Logic

 By default, `aiowatttime` will handle expired access tokens for you.
-When a token expires, the library will:
+When a token expires, the library will attempt 3 iterations:

 * Request a new token
 * Pause for 1 second (to be respectful of the API rate limiting)
-* Attempt the original request again
+* Execute the original request again

-By default, this sequence will be attempted 3 times.
 Both the number of retries and the delay between retries can be configured when instantiating a client:

 ```python
 import asyncio